kstenerud/concise-encoding/ce-structure.md

 Containers must be of the same type.
 For example, a map is never equivalent to a metadata map.

-Containers must contain the same number of elements, and their elements must be equivalent, with one exception: for map-like containers, keys mapping to null are considered equivalent to the same type of map where the key is not present.
+Containers must contain the same number of elements, and their elements must be equivalent.

 By default, list types must be compared ordered and map types unordered, unless their ordering was otherwise specified by the schema.